Supermarine Sea Otter: Into flight

-On 23 September 1938, the first prototype, K8854, performed the type's maiden flight, piloted by Supermarine's chief test pilot George Pickering.
-During the first flight, it was quickly determined that the original two-blade wooden propeller was inadequate, thus it was replaced by a three-blade counterpart produced by de Havilland, although this also failed to produce entirely satisfactory results.
-Again, the propeller was changed, this time to a four-bladed unit of which the pairs of blades were unusually set at an angle of 35° instead of the usual 90° so that the aircraft could be more easily moved within shipborne hangars and other enclosed areas.
+The first prototype, K8854T, performed the type's maiden flight on 23 September 1938, piloted by Supermarine's chief test pilot George Pickering.
+During the flight, it was quickly determined that the original two-blade wooden propeller was inadequate.
+It was later replaced by a three-blade counterpart produced by de Havilland, although this also failed to produce entirely satisfactory results.
+The propeller was changed again, this time to a four-bladed unit of which the pairs of blades were unusually set at an angle of 35° instead of the usual 90° so that the aircraft could be more easily moved within shipborne hangars and other enclosed areas.

-Prior to the prototype's third flight, the aircraft had been named Stingray, but it was decided to rename it Sea Otter instead.
-Pickering observed its performance was noticeably better on the third flight, particularly during takeoff.
-Over following flights, only minor defects were identified and promptly resolved.
-During February 1939, sea recovery trials commenced from HMS Pegasus, resulting in some deviations being made from the standard practices used for deploying the earlier Walrus.
-The Admiralty also requested some changes, including that the nose be reprofiled as to reduce its water-spray tendencies as well as the installation of a three-blade Rotol constant speed propeller.
-Five months later, catapult trials involving HMS Pegasus were conducted, while general seaworthiness trials started during September 1939, although these were performed at Southampton on account of fears of German attacks upon Felixstowe.
+After the prototype's third flight, the name Stingray was changed to Sea Otter.
+Pickering observed its performance during the flight was noticeably better, particularly during takeoff.
+Over following flights, minor defects were identified and promptly resolved.
+During February 1939, sea recovery trials were begun from HMS Pegasus, resulting in some deviations being made from the standard practices used for deploying the earlier Walrus.
+The British Admiralty requested some changes, including that the nose be reprofiled to reduce its tendency to spray water, as well as the installation of a three-blade Rotol constant speed propeller.
+Five months later, catapult trials were conducted involving HMS Pegasus.
+General seaworthiness trials started during September 1939.
+They took place at Southampton on account of a possible German attacks upon Felixstowe.

-On 26 January 1940, a high-level technical delegation visited Supermarine, announcing their decision to order the Sea Otter into production.
-This outcome came with the stipulation that the aircraft needed to be capable of landing at a lower speed; this was achieved via alterations to the wings.
-Other requested alterations included the addition of a nose-mounted Vickers K machine gun and greater headroom on the flight deck.
-While a contract for 190 Sea Otters was issued to Blackburn Aircraft later that year, where it was intended to produce the type under licence, the company was unable to accommodate this workload due to multiple other contracts, leading to the contract's cancellation in 1941.